WhatCD/Gazelle/README.md

 [This guide](https://github.com/WhatCD/Gazelle/wiki/Gazelle-installation) will walk you through setting up Gazelle on a machine running Gentoo Linux.
 Although installing Gazelle is relatively straightforward, we recommend a working knowledge of PHP if you plan to modify the source code.

 ## Gazelle development using Vagrant
-[VagrantGazelle](https://github.com/dr4g0nnn/VagrantGazelle) allows for convenient development of Gazelle, without going to the trouble of setting it all up for yourself.
+[VagrantGazelle](https://github.com/dr4g0nnn/VagrantGazelle) allows for convenient development of Gazelle, without going through the trouble of setting it all up yourself.

 Vagrant uses virtual machines to allow for easy development in consistent environments.
 The setup linked above allows for development on your local machine and the Gazelle setup to run without altering your system.